GNOME: Accessibility

 GNOME aims to make and keep the desktop environment physically and cognitively ergonomic for people with disabilities.
-The GNOME Human Interface Guidelines try to take this into account as far as possible but specific issues are solved by special software.
+The GNOME Human Interface Guidelines try to take this into account, but specific issues are solved by special software.

-GNOME addresses computer accessibility issues by using the Accessibility Toolkit (ATK) application programming interface, which allows enhancing user experience by using special input methods and speech synthesis and speech recognition software.
+GNOME addresses computer accessibility issues by using the Accessibility Toolkit (ATK) API, which allows enhancing user experience by using special input methods and speech synthesis and speech recognition software.
 Particular utilities are registered with ATK using Assistive Technology Service Provider Interface (AT-SPI), and become globally used throughout the desktop.
 Several assistive technology providers, including Orca screen reader and Dasher input method, were developed specifically for use with GNOME.

 Internationalization and localization

 The internationalization and localization of GNOME software relies on locale, and supports 197 languages with varying levels of completion, with some not being translated at all.

 Session types

 GNOME Shell

 GNOME Shell is the main graphical shell of GNOME.
 It features a top bar holding (from left to right) an Overview button, a clock and an integrated system status menu.
 The application menu displays the name of the application in focus and provides access to functions such as accessing the application's preferences, closing the application, or creating a new application window.
 The status menu holds various system status indicators, shortcuts to system settings, and session actions including logging out, switching users, locking the screen, and suspending the computer.

 Clicking on the Activities button, moving the mouse to the top-left hot corner or pressing the Super key brings up the Overview.
 The Overview gives users an overview of current activities and provides a way to switch between windows and workspaces and to launch applications.
 The Dash on the bottom houses shortcuts to favorite applications, currently open windows, and an application picker button to show a list of all installed applications.
 A search bar appears at the top and a workspace list for viewing and switching between workspaces is directly above it.
 Notifications appear from the top of the shell.